200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 B. Secondary education

-C. Religeous education
+C. Religious education

 D. Higher education

-36. Council of Technical Education was recommended to establish under ?
+36. Council of Technical Education was recommended to

-A. Education conference 1947
+A. Education Conference 1947

-B. National Education commission 1959
+B. National Education Commission 1959

-C. National education policy 1970
+C. National Education Policy 1970

-37. National Education Commission 1959 was established under the headship of ?
+37. National Education Commission 1959 was established

-B. Liaqat ali khan
+B. Liaqat Ali Khan

-C. S.M Sharif
+C. S.M.
+Sharif

-38. Objectives of education under National Education Commission 1959 were ?
+38. Objectives of education under National Education

-A. Spritual values
+A. Spiritual values

 C. Development of individuality